DigitalAquarium/robotArchive/README.md

 	and accessed from the localhost ip in a webbrowser

 It also requires some data to be filled in in Django/EventManager/stuff.py

+Credits for assets used on the site can be found in Django/static/credits.txt or on the credits page of the website (accessible from the homepage)